Brexit negotiations: Article 50 invocation

 The Prime Minister's formal letter of notification was delivered in Brussels on 29 March 2017.
 It included withdrawal from the European Atomic Energy Community.
 The letter recognised that consequences for the UK of leaving the EU included loss of influence over rules that affect the European economy, and UK companies trading within the EU aligning with rules agreed by institutions of which the UK would no longer be part.
 It proposed agreeing to seven principles for the conduct of the withdrawal negotiation.
-These are for:
+These were for: